 4.)
 As an Outlook 2016 user, you will need to enter your email address and then select the Connect option.
-For Outlook 2013 and Outlook 2010, you will need to select Email Account and then your Name, Email Address, and Password.
-Select Next afterwards.
+For Outlook 2013 and Outlook 2010, you will need to select an Email Account and then your Name, Email Address, and Password.
+Select Next afterward.

 5.)
 Now, enter your password (if prompted) and then click OK and then Finish button to start using Outlook.

 NOTE: For all email accounts including Office 365, you will need to enter your complete email address in the Username field wherever prompted.

 6.)
 Alternatively, if you need to set up an email manually, you can do so by following the steps mentioned ahead.

 7.)
 Go to Start > Control Panel and select the Mail (32-bit) option.